DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/general-requirements/index.md

 - descriptive and administrative metadata files described in the `amdSec` and `dmdSec` elements;
 - content (data) files, components of documentation and schemas described in the `fileSec` element;
-- representation METS files described in the root METS file’s `fileSec`as well as the `structMap` element.
+- representation METS files described in the Package METS file’s `fileSec`as well as the `structMap` element.

 A common approach towards referencing between metadata, and between metadata and other components of the package, is one of the core needs in Information Package validation and integrity checking.
 Different technical solutions are available for referencing and not all of these are supported across all digital preservation tools.